Chet's

 • Highbury

-If you insist on carrying Friday nights party into the next morning, we can think of no better place to do it than at FKA BAM.
-Head chef Lee Tiernan gleefully launched his iconic Highbury restaurants weekend offering at the end of 2024 and we couldnt be happier.
-Running 11am-3pm every Saturday and Sunday, start your day loud, with pig cheek and prune donuts, Vietnamese scrambled eggs, and banana cinnamon flatbread.
+Why we love it: If you insist on carrying Friday nights party into the next morning, we can think of no better place to do it than at FKA BAM.
+Head chef Lee Tiernan gleefully launched his iconic Highbury restaurants weekend offering at the end of 2024 and we couldnt be happier for this intense addition to the London brunch scene.
+Start your weekend loud, with pig cheek and prune donuts, Vietnamese scrambled eggs, and banana cinnamon flatbread.

 Leonie Cooper